afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Given a file in PGM format, how should we read it into memory?
-Since the file contains mostly binary data, we can't (or shouldn't) use the Prelude methods that read a file into a string.
+Since the file contains mostly binary data, we can't (or shouldn't) use the Prelude methods that read a file into a `String`.
 Instead, we should read the file contents into a [`Data.ByteString.Lazy.ByteString`](https://hackage.haskell.org/package/bytestring-0.9.1.5/docs/Data-ByteString-Lazy.html#t:ByteString).
 The methods to do that, and also many other methods to deal with